mikepfeiffer/azure-iac-bootcamp/README.md

 # Azure Infrastructure as Code Bootcamp Labs

 Welcome to the Azure Infrastructure as Code Bootcamp Labs by INE.
 To get the best experience from this repo, you should have an INE Business or Premium subscription.
+Make sure you watch the [lab intro](https://github.com/mikepfeiffer/azure-iac-bootcamp/blob/main/lab-intro.mp4) as well.

 This first set of labs is part of our latest bootcamp, but also will support the "Infrastructure as Code" track in the Azure vertical for INE's upcoming hands-on multi-cloud engineer certification (ICCE).
 These labs are currently in "beta" and I'm open to feedback, and pull requests are happily accepted.